 Social media isn’t a place for shorter versions of existing content or jargon-filled blurbs that lead into existing content.
-Video isn’t just your existing content “in person” or “with animation.”
+Video isn’t just your existing content “with animation.”
 Infographics aren’t just visual forms of your existing content.
 Podcast channels aren’t just … well, you get the point.

 In 2023, your digital strategy must be baked in at the concept stage of content creation.
 If not, get ready of another year of “awareness wins” that drive small conversions and get almost no respect from stakeholders.
 I imagine you’re looking for more.

 Ever seen the content marketing turkey?
 You know – the one that shows a large cooked turkey labeled as your “core piece of content” with slices labeled “social media”, “webinar”, “infographic”, “video”, and so on?
 If you haven’t seen it, it’s worth a Google.
-Those “turkey slices” are how people think of digital marketing components, and it’s why their campaigns get minimal engagement and even smaller conversions So how do you avoid this?
+Those “turkey slices” are how people think of digital marketing components.
+They think they should only focus on the “turkey” first, then they will create digital slices later.
+My point here, and it’s a critical one, is that those slices have to be top-of-mind while you’re baking the turkey.

 Front-load your Digital Components